KurvaDilipKumar/Resume-Website/README.md

 # Resume-Website
+Hey guys!
+I am Dilip Kumar
 This is my resume website.
-I did it using html and css
+I did it using html and css.